christianvoigt/argdown/packages/argdown-parser/Readme.markdown

 const htmlExport = new HtmlExport();
 app.addPlugin(htmlExport, 'export-html'); //adds htmlExport plugin to the 'export-html' processor

+const jsonExport = new JSONExport();
+app.addPlugin(jsonExport, 'export-json'); //adds jsonExport plugin to the 'export-json' processor

 app.parse('The Beatles are the best!\n- The Rolling Stones are better!');
 let result = app.run(['preprocessor','export-html']); // runs the two processors one after another, returning a data object

 console.log(result.html);

+/*
+* Now we run the 'export-json' processor, while passing the result of the previous run to the app.
+* By doing this we can avoid to run the 'preprocessor' again,
+* even though the JSONExport plugin requires the data produced by the preprocessor.
+*/
+app.run('export-json', result);

+console.log(result.json);

 ```

 # How ArgdownApplication processes Argdown text